osuosl/timesync-node/tests/fixtures/README.md

   - Spectator of: PGD and WF

 2) tschuy's password is ``password``
-  - Project manager for: Ganeti Web Manager
+  - Project manager for: Ganeti Web Manager and WF
-  - Member of: GWM
+  - Member of: GWM and WF
-  - Spectator of: GWM
+  - Spectator of: GWM and WF

 3) patcht's password is ``drowssap``
+  - Project manager for: TimeSync
-  - Member of: PGD
+  - Member of: PGD and TS
-  - Spectator of: PGD
+  - Spectator of: PGD and TS

 4) mrsj's password is ``word``
+  - Member of: GWM
   - Spectator of: GWM

 5) thai's password is ``passing``
   - Spectator of: WF

 6) MaraJade's password is ``wording``
-  - Currently assigned no permissions to any projects
+- Project manager for: Chili Project (deleted)
+- Member of: Chili Project
+- Spectator of: Chili Project